Are All Mugshots Public Record?

 Public mugshots are indeed public until the case is expunged or sealed.
 This is because it would end in an undesirable intrusion of another individual’s privacy or is associated with a subject of national security.

-Using Free Mugshot Lookup Tools to Find Public Mugshots Online in 2020
+Using Free Mugshot Lookup Tools to Update Inmate Mugshots

 Court records are a popular illustration of public records.
 For instance, if you discovered that your next-door neighbor Max was convicted for a violent domestic charge a few years ago, you can inquire for a copy of the public records to learn more about the event.
 In some cases, these findings can only be observed or collected online.